mcgyver5/ctf_tools_list/desktop_tools.md

 * Hashcat
 * John the ripper
 * git-dumper  (for pulling git repository from a web site - as used in the Shrek Fans Only writeup https://spotless.tech/utctf-ctf-2020-shrek-fans-only.html)
+* crib-drag.py  (https://github.com/SpiderLabs/cribdrag) an interactive crib dragging tool for cryptanalysis on ciphertext generated with reused or predictable stream cipher keys (as used in the One True Problem writeup https://github.com/SemahBA/UTCTF-Writeups/tree/master/Cryptography/One%20True%20Problem

 ## Tools written to automate some CTF Tasks:
 * pwntools